mitalin92/T20-Cricket-Analysis/README.md

 An interactive Streamlit-based data science project analyzing batter performance and dismissal patterns in the Indian Premier League (IPL) T20 competition from 2018 to 2024.

-Built by **Sai Arun**, **Mustafa**, and **Mitali**, the tool leverages detailed ball-by-ball data—including line, length, control, wagon wheel coordinates, and dismissal types—to provide actionable insights for cricket enthusiasts, analysts, and teams.
+The tool leverages detailed ball-by-ball data—including line, length, control, wagon wheel coordinates, and dismissal types—to provide actionable insights for cricket enthusiasts, analysts, and teams.

 ---